Aniridia

 Conditions associated with aniridia

-There are links and support groups for some of the conditions often associated with aniridia:
+These are links to organisations related to some of the conditions that can be associated with aniridia:

 International WAGR/11p deletion Syndrome Association